 - Experience with work injury cases in your industry.
-The attorney you choose should be familiar with the type of job you do, the kinds of equipment you use, what your workday is like, the dangers you typically face, the laws and regulations that apply, and other minute details of your day-to-day that can affect your case later on.
+The lawyer you choose should be familiar with the type of job you do, the kinds of equipment you use, what your workday is like, the dangers you typically face, the laws and regulations that apply, and other minute details of your day-to-day that can affect your case later on.

 - The ability to explain your options in language you understand.
 If you don’t understand a word that’s said, then you won’t be able to get the answers you need to make the right decisions in your case.
-Your attorney should be able to communicate in clear, easy-to-understand language.
+Your lawyer should be able to communicate in clear, easy-to-understand language.

 - No history of discipline by the State Bar.
-It’s never a bad idea to do a little research on your own, and it’s worth taking the time to check out your attorney’s background and disciplinary history through the State Bar.
+It’s never a bad idea to do a little research on your own, and it’s worth taking the time to check out your lawyer's background and disciplinary history through the State Bar.

 - May I have a list of your case results?
-If the attorney is reluctant to discuss his or her case history with you, it might be a warning sign that he or she lacks experience or skill.
+If the lawyer is reluctant to discuss his or her case history with you, it might be a warning sign that he or she lacks experience or skill.

 - Who will work on my case?
-At some law firms, cases are farmed out to paralegals, junior attorneys, or even to another firm entirely.
+At some law firms, cases are farmed out to paralegals, junior lawyers, or even to another firm entirely.
 It’s important that you know who will be handling your case—there’s no point hiring a big-name lawyer only to have him or her pawn the case off on somebody else.

 - Have you had a case against the same company before?
 A lot of employers are large corporations that may operate a number of locations across the United States.
 Prior experience with the company you want to file a suit against is great because your lawyer will be that much more prepared.
 This can be especially helpful when your employer is a railroad, an oil & gas company, or in similar industries that may be dominated by only a few large companies employing hundreds of thousands of people.

 - Are you board certified, and if so, in what field(s)?
 Do you carry malpractice insurance?
-Believe it or not, there are many attorneys out there who are not board certified and who don’t carry malpractice insurance.
+Believe it or not, there are many lawyers out there who are not board certified and who don’t carry malpractice insurance.
 It is in your best interest to find one who is both certified and insured.

 - What can I do right now to make sure my claim is successful?